magento/devdocs/guides/v2.0/config-guide/memcache/memcache.md

 The first time you go to the page, the following displays: `No matching key found.
 Refresh the browser to add it!`

 Refresh the browser.
-The message changes to `Succesfully retrieved the data!`
+The message changes to `Successfully retrieved the data!`

 Finally, you can view the memcache keys using Telnet: